 Because not every child who needs surgery is a candidate for robotic surgery, it is best to talk to a trained doctor for more information.

 Our program is dedicated to the advancement of technology though collaborative efforts with colleagues and technology companies.

-Other research at the Robotic Surgery Program at Boston Children’s Hospital includes:
+Other research at the Robotic Surgery Research and Training Program includes: